 Protect Your Eyes Before and After Totality

-If the eclipse will be total in your location, don’t remove your glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
+A total solar eclipse will be “total” for a very short period of time and only in the narrow path of totality.
+If you’re located in the path of totality, don’t remove your eclipse glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
 Again, it’s only safe to look with unprotected eyes when the Sun is 100 percent blocked by the Moon and only the soft wisps of the solar corona are visible.
-Once totality begins, it’s important to know exactly when totality will be ending in your precise location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.
+Once totality begins, it’s important to know precisely when totality will be ending in your exact location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.

 Optical Devices Must Have Solar Filters

-As already noted, attempting to view the Sun using cameras, binoculars, telescopes, or other optical devices without proper filters is extremely hazardous and can permanently damage the eyes in an instant.
+As already noted, attempting to view an eclipse using cameras, binoculars, telescopes, or other optical devices without proper solar filters is extremely hazardous and can permanently damage the eyes in an instant.
 These devices need specially designed solar filters that fit snugly on the front end (the Sun side) of the device.
-Never attempt to view the Sun through an optical device using eclipse glasses or any type of filter that attaches to the viewing side (as opposed to the Sun side) of the instrument; the focused light will destroy the filter and enter and damage your eyes.
+Never attempt to view an eclipse through an optical device using eclipse glasses or any type of filter that attaches to the viewing side (as opposed to the Sun side) of the instrument; the focused light will destroy the filter and enter and damage your eyes.
 Remember the magnifying glass analogy?
-Since viewing or photographing a solar eclipse with an optical device requires specialized equipment and knowledge, your best bet is to consult with a qualified astronomer or just enjoy the eclipse with your own eyes using the safe solar viewing procedures already mentioned.
+Since viewing or photographing a solar eclipse with an optical device requires specialized equipment and knowledge, your best bet is to consult with a qualified astronomer or just enjoy the eclipse with your own eyes using the safe eclipse viewing procedures already mentioned.